 Whereas the flu kills less than 1% of people who get it, COVID-19 kills more than 1% if you are over the age of 50.
 And the older you are, the higher the risk.
 (People in their 60’s have a 3.6 mortality rate, and people in their 70’s have an 8% mortality rate.)

 Want to save this post for later?
 Click Here to Pin It On Pinterest!

 To my surprise, there were a lot of commenters who accused me of exaggerating, fearmongering, and spreading false information.
 As one person said, this is “just another panic fueled by media and politicians.”

 Normally, preppers take potential disasters very seriously.
 But in this instance, many of them have decided that this isn’t something worth worrying about.
 Probably because President Trump said the coronavirus is “just the flu.”
 In fact, a good friend of mine said this to me the other day.

-So, in this article, I’m going to explain why I believe COVID-19 is far more dangerous than the flu and why I think it will kill thousands of people.
+So, in this article, I’m going to explain why I believe COVID-19 is far more dangerous than the flu and why I think it will kill hundreds of thousands of people.
 Possibly millions.
 We’ll start by taking a look at China.

 What Happened In China?

 The first thing that made me sit up and pay attention to coronavirus is what happened in China.
 The measures they took to contain this virus are extraordinary.
 To stop the spread, China quarantined hundreds of millions of people.
 They had to stay indoors at all times, and if they went outside without a pass, they were arrested.

 Authorities went door to door testing people for symptoms, and anyone with symptoms was taken to quarantine.
 They even had workers in protective gear walking up and down the streets, spraying disinfectant on everything.
 According to the WHO, “China has rolled out perhaps the most ambitious, agile, and aggressive disease containment effort in history.”